c5du/cse15l-lab-reports/lab-report-1-week-2.md

 Afterwards, you won't need to input your password and it should look like this
 ![noPS](photos/noPS.PNG)
 ## Optimizing Remote Running
 Now we want to try to speed up our commands.
-So if we want to make our local edits move onto a remote server, we can combine each line with a semicolon.
+So if we want to make our local edits move onto a remote server, we would have to type the 3 lines of code,

+`scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/`

+`ssh cs15lwi22zz@ieng6.ucsd.edu javac WhereAmI.java`

+`ssh cs15lwi22zz@ieng6.ucsd.edu java WhereAmI`
+But you can combine each line with a semicolon.
 For example:
 ![allInOne](photos/allInOne.PNG)
-Do this but replace the account with yours, and put the file that you edited.
+If you were typing everything out the the first methods would take around 140 keystrokes, and the 2nd method would take around 110 keystrokes.
+Though the difference in keystrokes is not a huge difference, a lot of time is saved using the 2nd method since you don't have to wait for the output between each line since you are writing them all at once.
+Another benefit is that if we had previously written the lines earlier in the terminal, for the 2nd method you could click the up-arrow until you reach that one line and be done.
+But for the 1st method you would have to use the up-arrow 3 times for each code.